- New Thinking in Political Economy series

 Chapter 5: Case Studies of Media, Institutions, and the Reformers’ Dilemma

-INTRODUCTION The previous chapter provided a statistical analysis of the relationship between media freedom and citizens’ political knowledge and political participation.
+5. Case studies of media, institutions, and the Reformers’ Dilemma INTRODUCTION The previous chapter provided a statistical analysis of the relationship between media freedom and citizens’ political knowledge and political participation.
 These findings provide evidence that citizens are more politically ignorant and apathetic in those countries where government has greater control over the media.
 This analysis is important for quantifying the impact of state involvement in the media and for identifying the channel that links media, information, and development.
 However, these statistical tests do not directly capture the key causal mechanisms central to our overall argument.
 For example, the statistical analysis fails to capture the full array of ways government manipulates the media or the process through which an independent press emerges.
 Further, the previous analysis does not provide detailed insight into media’s dual roles as a catalyst of change and a mechanism for reinforcing changes, or into media’s three effects—gradual effect, punctuation effect, and reinforcement effect—on policy and institutional change.
 We complement the previous chapter’s statistical analysis with three country case studies—Mexico, Russia, and Poland.
 These allow us to explore the various causal mechanisms presented in previous chapters in more detail, while paying careful attention to the specific context in which the media exists and evolves.
 Because the trajectory of a country’s media cannot be separated from its political, economic, and social contexts, this method is fitting for our topic of study.
-For each case we consider media’s historical background, the factors that contributed to increases or decreases in media freedom, and media’s impact on the...
+For each case we consider media’s historical background, the factors that contributed to increases...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.